-Students are encouraged to become "engineers ... and something more"-the interesting, multi-talented engineering students are also athletes, musicians, artists, campus leaders, researchers, volunteers, intramural champions, etc.!
+Students are encouraged to become "engineers ... and something more"- our interesting, multi-talented and very smart engineering students are also athletes, musicians, artists, campus leaders, researchers, volunteers, intramural champions, etc.!
 Great feeling of camaraderie in Engineering at Iowa - students are encouraged to work together rather than see each other as competitors.